amaelibu/100-days-of-code/log.md

 ### Day 28: February 5, 2020
 #####

-**Progress**: started the Applied Visual Design module & completed 10 lessons.
-**Thoughts**:  going to spend a some more time with the vocab so that i can focus more effort on problem solving. spent a lot of time trying to remember what things "were" versus what they "do".
+**Progress**: started the Applied Visual Design module & completed 10 lessons **Thoughts**:  going to spend a some more time with the vocab so that i can focus more effort on problem solving. spent a lot of time trying to remember what things "were" versus what they "do".

 **Link(s) to work**: {day 28 Tweet] (https://twitter.com/amaelibu/status/1225274894897815552